Zig-Sec/advisory-db/README.md

 _Q: Do I need to be the owner of a package to file an advisory?_

 A: No, anyone can file an advisory against a package.
 Make sure the package has a certain reach and describe the vulnerability in detail.
 We must be able to validate the vulnerability in order to merge it.

+## License

+All content in this repository is published in the public domain, except otherwise specified.

+Advisories published under a different domain contain a license field specifying the license.